Security Bug Bounty Program

 Valid Submissions

 Valid submissions will receive a response within the order in which they were received.
-Once a submission has been assessed a severity by dbt Labs, if it is assessed Low or higher, then we will request the following information to reward the bounty.
-Information requested will include:
+Once a submission has been assessed a severity by Bugcrowd and/or dbt Labs, if it is assessed Low or higher, then we will reward the bounty.

-We are unable to issue rewards to individuals who are on US sanctions lists, or who are in countries on US sanctions lists (e.g., Cuba, Iran, North Korea, Sudan, Syria).
+We are unable to issue rewards to individuals who are on US sanctions lists, or who are in countries on US sanctions lists as indicated in our terms of use.
 You are responsible for any tax implications depending on your country of residency and citizenship.
 There may be additional restrictions on your eligibility for the program depending upon your local law.

 This is not a competition, but rather an experimental and discretionary rewards program.
 You should understand that we can cancel the program at any time and the decision as to whether or not to reward is entirely at our discretion. dbt Labs rewards bug bounty hunters on a first-come, first-served basis, so if you report a vulnerability that is already known, it is not eligible for reward.
 There is no guarantee of a reward if a report is submitted.
 We will not share findings from other submitters.